 It’s no surprise to us that Frederick County was named one of the “Top 10 Best Counties in America” by Movoto in 2014.
 We’ve known all along that businesses and residents flourish here thanks in part to the far reaching effects that agriculture has on our economy and quality of life.

-Homegrown Frederick is a service of OED’s agriculture business development who focuses primarily on promoting agricultural opportunities and assisting agricultural businesses.
-Because Agriculture is a targeted Frederick County industry, OED also works with the Agriculture Business Council, an appointed Board comprised of local agriculture industry professionals that suggests and implements new ways to preserve the ag-industry and proactively informs the County Executive, County Council and the OED.
+Homegrown Frederick is a service of FCOED’s agriculture business development who focuses primarily on promoting agricultural opportunities and assisting agricultural businesses.
+Because Agriculture is a targeted Frederick County industry, FCOED also works with the Agriculture Business Council, an appointed Board comprised of local agriculture industry professionals that suggests and implements new ways to preserve the ag-industry and proactively informs the County Executive, County Council and the FCOED.

 If you’re looking to start a new agribusiness or expand an existing one, we can help.
 Contact our office for more information today to get started.
 Services available include: